antimof/UxPlay/README.md

 **-vs _videosink_** chooses the GStreamer videosink, instead of letting autovideosink pick it for you.
-Some videosink choices are:  ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS),  or fpsdisplaysink (which shows the streaming framerate in fps).
+Some videosink choices are:  ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS),  kmssink (for systems without X11, like Raspberry Pi OS lite) or fpsdisplaysink (which shows the streaming framerate in fps).
 Using quotes "..." allows some parameters to be included with the videosink name.
    For example, **fullscreen** mode is supported by the vaapisink plugin, and is